aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/datalabels/rich-text-custom-data-label-of-chart-point/_index.md

 {{% alert color="primary" %}}

 You can use Aspose.Cells to create rich text custom data labels for chart points.
-Aspose.Cells provides the [**DataLabels.characters()**](https://reference.aspose.com/cells/nodejs-cpp/charttextframe/#characters) method to return the [**FontSetting**](https://reference.aspose.com/cells/nodejs-cpp/fontsetting) object which can be used to set the font properties of the text like its color, boldness, etc.
+Aspose.Cells provides the [**ChartTextFrame.characters(number, number)**](https://reference.aspose.com/cells/nodejs-cpp/charttextframe/#characters-number-number-) method to return the [**FontSetting**](https://reference.aspose.com/cells/nodejs-cpp/fontsetting) object which can be used to set the font properties of the text like its color, boldness, etc.

 {{% /alert %}}